victor-david/restless-charts/README.md

 ## Acknowledgements

 Many thanks to the developers at [InteractiveDataDisplay](https://github.com/Microsoft/InteractiveDataDisplay.WPF).
 This is not a fork of their project, but I got a lot of ideas from their code.
+In some places, their code is used here unaltered or slightly modified.